adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/aemform/v1/aemform/README.md

 * Acts as a container to use AEM Forms pages (ie) Adaptive Form or Interactive Communication inside an AEM Sites Page
 * Customizable to use AEM Forms Theme
 * AEM Forms Pages could be used inside iframe or non-iframe mode
+* Customizable to enable/disable focus on the form

 ### Use Object
 The AEM Forms Container component uses the `com.adobe.cq.forms.core.components.models.aemform.AEMForm` Sling model as its Use-object.